MikeBishop/quic-samsara/draft-yuan-quic-congestion-data.md

 between them may prove impractical.
 Thus, for a server to implement Careful Resume, some external means of recalling its previous state is useful.

-This document specifies a mechanism which allows a QUIC {{!QUIC}} endpoint to periodically export its congestion control state, optionally in an integrity-protected manner.
+This document specifies a mechanism which allows a QUIC {{QUIC}} endpoint to periodically export its congestion control state, optionally in an integrity-protected manner.
 This exported state is sent to the peer in a CONGESTION_DATA frame.